-When Tyrion Lannister is sitting at his wedding, drunk, he fills his wine to the brim of the glass.
-In the next shot, the same glass far less full.
+At the wedding of Tyrion and Sansa, Tyrion fills his wine to the brim of the glass.
+In the next shot, the glass is far less full.
 See more »

 See more »